 - 1-2-1 case work and coaching online and telephones referrals from School Nurse Team, community and Police

 - Monday to Friday, midday to 8pm social media mix of groups, instant messaging

-- Facebook groups include all normal group work sessions but as online chat, ways to manage anxiety, puzzles and games and Corona free zone
+- Facebook groups include all normal group work sessions but as online chat, ways to manage anxiety, puzzles and games

 - 1-2-1 online and phone support - targeted at identified young people but open to all who make contact